jamescarney3/letterhead/README.md

 # letterhead
-relive the experience of when he was releasing mystifying statements on his own letterhead a couple of times a week
+relive the experience of when he was releasing mystifying statements on his own letterhead a couple of times a week by making your own. purely client-side, write whatever you want.

 hosted on GitHub [here](https://jamescarney3.github.io/letterhead/)